toladata/Knowledgebase/6-programs/program-guide.md

 **Why capture sector data?**

 Linking a program to a single or multiple sector is a great way of classifying your data.
 As you select or tag a sector to your program you can easily use this as a filter to run different analyses and generate reports.
+Examples of sectors are: health, agriculture, economic development, food security.

 **Adding sectors**

-Sectors are important in tagging and filtering your program by specific themes.
-Examples of sectors are: health, agriculture, economic development, food security.
 Sectors can be linked to your program and this is how you add it:

+To add sectors:

+1. Go to the `Programs` tab and click on the `Sectors` section.
+2. To start, add a primary sector by clicking, `Add Primary`.
+3. Scroll through the list or use the filter option to find your sector from pre-existing list.
+If you want to add your own, click `Add Custom Sector`.
+4. Once your `Primary Sector` is selected, you can select `Secondary Sectors` to better define what your program does.
+5. You can add multiple Primary Sectors and Secondary Sectors.

+> Tip

 ![](https://lh6.googleusercontent.com/kQqDewbVqBwlWS-ZOjYqvJo4dHzKdSI336F66uOB--4WRJqkl3a5WNVGy_arjzQ6NsvUzZh_wwjze2LEWA6dQjt8gnUTN_ChTeLja9a7iyLdeL_6_nrEwUwhke_dLnCg_LCVez22)